Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena

 \subsection{Cell decomposition and $E^1$-page}

-Let $X$ be a $d$-dimensional space manifold and $G$ be a symmetry group acting on the space $X$.
-Let $Y \subset X$ be a $G$-symmetric subspace.
+Let $X$ be a $d$-dimensional space manifold and $G$ be a crystalline symmetry group or point group acting on the space $X$.
 The first step of the AHSS is to introduce a $G$-symmetric filtration of $X$,

 where $p$-dimensional subspace $X_p$ is called $p$-skeleton.
 If we have a $G$-symmetric cell decomposition of $X$, associated with its cell decomposition, the $p$-skeleton $X_p$ is given inductively by